 Inovatec MachineryThe leading turbine blade manufacturer in China.

 With over two decades of experience, Inovatec is the largest mass finishing equipment manufacturer in China.
-You’ll find the full array of equipment for all kinds of turbine blade polishing needs.
+You’ll find a full array of equipment for all kinds of turbine blade polishing needs.

 Jet engines produce such power by spinning turbines inside.
 The turbine blades rotate very fast.
 Any mistake in the processing of the blades can be fatal.